helpscout/jekyll-joule/docs/setup.md

 └── Rakefile
 ```

 There's a **bunch** of stuff you need to add to your `helper.rb`.
-The easiest thing you can do is copy everyting from our [example `helper.rb` file](https://github.com/helpscout/jekyll-joule/blob/master/example/test/helper.rb), and paste it into your `helper.rb` file ✌️.
+The easiest thing you can do is copy everything from our [example `helper.rb` file](https://github.com/helpscout/jekyll-joule/blob/master/example/test/helper.rb), and paste it into your `helper.rb` file ✌️.

 That's it!
 Your Jekyll site is setup for testing 🎉